Want to know what I discovered about the beauty industry when I became a makeup artist?

 Yes.
 For a small fee, these real life accounts (who could honestly care less about me or my content) will leave likes and comments.
 This is real life! if you’d like to know how to spot these accounts, I’m happy to do a blog piece on this, just let me know by responding to this email.

 They also buy video views and subscribers on YouTube.
 They even pay to be published in magazines!
 I discovered this when I reached out to this beautiful digital magazine I was hoping to be featured in and when they responded with publication submission details, there were several pricing options that included guaranteed publication… including an option to buy a feature spot on the cover!
+Needless to

 You can’t make this stuff up!
 Even Yelp, WeddingWire, and The Knot have hit me up (for years) saying if I pay $XX, I’ll show up at the top of people’s searches.
 It’s a crazy world we live in, y’all!